TCW22: Building a TEI Release

 actual release version number.

-Get p5subset.xml from a fresh build of the P5 release branch (preferably on Jenkins, at a URL such as
+Get p5subset.xml from a fresh build of the P5 release branch

-https://jenkins.tei-c.org/job/TEIP5-release-X.X.X/lastSuccessfulBuild/artifact/P5/release/xml/tei/odd/p5subset.xml) and
+https://jenkins.tei-c.org/job/TEIP5-release-X.X.X/lastSuccessfulBuild/artifact/P5/release/xml/tei/odd/p5subset.xml)

-Announce a freeze on pushes to the release branch on the
+Announce a freeze on pushes to the release branch on the TEI

-TEI Technical Council mailing list
+Technical Council mailing list

-Repeat the steps above for the Stylesheets (have a stylesheets expert on hand
+Complete the following steps for the Stylesheets (have a

-when releasing Stylesheets to help debug problems):
+stylesheets expert on hand to help debug problems):

 Edit the Stylesheets/VERSION number to the correct release number (usually just